 Is powdered garlic as healthy as fresh?

 Can garlic powder be used as a substitute for fresh garlic?
-Can fresh garlic substitute for powdered?
+And vice versa?

-For garlic, the general rule is to consider 1 garlic clove as being equal to 1/8 teaspoon of garlic powder.
+For garlic, the general rule is to consider one garlic clove as being equal to 1/8 teaspoon of garlic powder.
 Of course, the best way to be sure your substitution will work as intended is to add your garlic little by little, tasting as you do so.
-Conversion ratios aside, your own taste buds are always the best judge!
+Conversion ratios aside, your taste buds are always the best judge.